Careers, Callings, and Consciousness

 Connection starts HERE!

-- Develop communication strategies to extend your professional network
+- Develop communication strategies to extend your professional network.

-- Successfully navigate the job search process
+- Successfully navigate the internship and job search process.

-- Learn to interview and negotiate the best job offer
+- Learn to interview and negotiate the best job offer.

 Career Strategies Course

 Take an immersive, two-week course with a practical focus on career discovery and implementation.
 In Career Strategies, students create an action plan based on their skills, abilities, and objectives that will help them to excel in their prospective fields of interest.
 You will conduct research on organizations, businesses, and current industry trends in their respective markets.
-In addition, you will learn interview techniques, how to build professional networks, writing blogs, how to develop a portfolio, cover letters, resumes, and speaking strategies.

 “MIU offers many resources, Career Resources being the most important.
 The care and support is nothing short of the foundation needed to build your future.”